circuitnederland/registrationform/cyclos_configuration/scripts/registration/README_Registration.md

 - Run with all permissions: No
 - Script code: paste the contents of ../customFieldValidation_DateOfBirth.groovy.

+5. Type: Load custom field values
+- Name: restrict community groups in registration
+- Run with all permissions: No
+- Script code that returns the possible values when either creating or editing an entity: paste the contents of LoadCustomFieldValues_WizardType.groovy.

 # Profile fields

 Change the Information text of profile fields to use formal instead of informal Dutch: